lhoangan/lhoangan.github.io/_posts/spiritual/2019-03-14-pray-and-receive.md

 I remeber how this passage puzzled me when I first heard it as a child.
-I did not need to be an adult and experience much to know that not all that we ask in prayers would real.
+I did not need to be an adult and experience much to know that not all that we ask in prayers become real.
 This was troubling because after all the experiences that I had with praying as a child, I would never expect to see something as direct and simple as this in the Bible.
 To my understanding then, when we hear something from the Bible, we should see between the lines or there